-We have previously taken and are in the process of implementing steps, including reductions in force, office closures, and internal reorganizations to reduce the size and cost of our operations and to better match our resources with market opportunities.
+We have previously taken steps, including reductions in force, office closures, and internal reorganizations to reduce the size and cost of our operations and to better match our resources with market opportunities.
 We may take similar steps in the future.
 These changes could be disruptive to our business and may result in the recording of accounting charges, including inventory and technology-related write-offs, workforce reduction costs and charges relating to consolidation of excess facilities.
 Substantial charges resulting from any future restructuring activities could adversely affect our results of operations in the period in which we take such a charge.